Mjvolk3/torchcell/notes/user.mjvolk3.torchcell.tasks.future.md

 ## Far Future

+- [ ] Infer gene ontology from DNA embeddings.
+First find the portion of the ontology that is occupied by proteins, enzymes, etc.
 - [ ] Download phenotypes from [SGD phenotypes](http://sgd-archive.yeastgenome.org/curation/literature/)
 - [ ] Consider batching i.e. lists of list of sequences.
 Can be done on GPU.
 Note that this causes things to crash on local.
 - [ ] Move over analysis of the mutant datasets from `Gene_Graph`